Загальні відомості про алергічні та атопічні розлади

 Disorders involving type IV reactions include Stevens-Johnson syndrome, toxic epidermal necrolysis (SJS/TEN), drug rash with eosinophilia and systemic symptoms (DRESS), contact dermatitis (eg, poison ivy), subacute and chronic hypersensitivity pneumonitis, acute and chronic allograft rejection, the immune response to tuberculosis, and many forms of drug hypersensitivity.

-Latex sensitivity is an exaggerated immune response to water-soluble proteins in latex products (eg, rubber gloves, dental dams, condoms, tubing for respiratory equipment, catheters, enema tips with inflatable latex cuffs).
+Latex allergy is an exaggerated immune response to water-soluble proteins in latex products (eg, rubber gloves, dental dams, condoms, tubing for respiratory equipment, catheters, enema tips with inflatable latex cuffs).

-Beginning in the late 1980s, incidence increased among health care workers when emphasis on universal precautions resulted in routine use of latex gloves.
+Beginning in the late 1980s, incidence increased among health care professionals when emphasis on universal precautions resulted in routine use of latex gloves.

 Reactions to latex may be